SJaynesh/CORE-FLUTTER-Question-Bank/README.md

 > 6. Explain dynamic datatype with example.
 > 7. Explain var keyword with example.
 > 8. Diffrent between dynamic and var.
+> 9. What is Constant ?
+How to create a constant variables ?
-> 9. Diffrent between const and final keyword.
+> 10. Diffrent between const and final keyword.
+> 11. What is Operator ?
+Explain Operator Typs in detail.
-> 10. Explain Floor division operator with example.
+> 12. Explain Floor division operator with example.
-> 11. What is String interpolation and why use ?
+> 13. What is String interpolation and why use ?
-> 12. How to take user input in dart?
+> 14. How to take user input in dart?
 Explain with various data types.

 <br>